andy0130tw/learnmode-client/README.md

 		curl.cainfo=path/to/cacert.pem

-	The file can be found in `/tool/`.
+	The related file can be found in `/tool/`.

 Demo
 ------